matias-villalba/streaming/README.md

 ### With Docker
-If you want to build and run only the streaming sever container:
+If you want to build and run only the streaming server container:
 ```bash
 docker build -t streaming .
 ```

-Later run with the filesystem config:
+Then run, for instance, with the filesystem config:
 ```bash
 docker run -itd -e STORAGE_TYPE='filesystem' \
 -e VIDEOS_DIRECTORY_PATH='./resources/' \